-But he did manage to get some sleep.
+But he did manage to get some sleep, in spite of the screaming of his tortured womenfolk.
 He needed his sleep so that he could stay alert enough to maintain control of his kingdom.
-God came to him in his sleep and told him he was a dead man because his new concubine was another man's wife.
+God came to him in his sleep and told him he was a dead man because his new concubine was another man's wife, a man who was His prophet.
 Alarmed, the king protested that he had not known, and God said that this was why He had not let him touch Sarah.
 He told him to restore Sarah to Abraham and Abraham would pray for him so that he would live, otherwise God would destroy Abimelech and his household.

 Abimelech demanded from Abraham that he explain why he had lied to him.
 Abraham felt embarrassed, so he fudged and tried to justify his claim that Sarah was his sister.
 Abimelech loaded Abraham with gifts to ensure the favour of Abraham's deity.

-Then Abimelech turned to Sarah and told her with disdain that she did not have to worry that anyone would be so overcome by her beauty that they would try to kidnap her, nor bother anyone else associated with their household, because her husband and everything pertaining to him was now under Abimelech's protection out of respect for Abraham's God.
+Then Abimelech turned to Sarah and told her with disdain that she did not have to worry that anyone would be so overcome by her beauty that they would try to kidnap her, nor bother anyone else associated with their household, because her husband and everything pertaining to him was now under Abimelech's protection out of respect for the power given to Abraham by his God.